umfhero/WoodMek-NeoForge-1.21/README.md

 <br><br>

-Wood Mekanism or WookMek for short is a 1.21 NeoForge Minecraft Mod which adds wood-based materials with deep Mekanism integration and cross-mod compatibility.
+Wood Mekanism or WoodMek for short is a 1.21.1 NeoForge Minecraft Mod which adds wood-based materials with deep Mekanism integration and cross-mod compatibility.
 Features custom recipes via datapacks.

 </div>